cjneely10/BioMetaDB/README.md

     - `dbdm SUMMARIZE -t table_name -v c` or `dbdm SUMMARIZE -v t`
     - These commands display the columns in `table_name` and the names of all tables in the project, respectively.
     - See `Examples/README.md` for using the query option.
+    - See the [blog post](https://cjneely10.github.io/posts/2019/10/MetaSanity-Demo-BioMetaDB/) for more information.

 ### INTEGRITY